People

 Julieth Gómez Durán, PhD Student

 Julieth is a Biomedical Engineering PhD student with a BS in Electronics Engineering from Universidad de la Costa in Colombia.
 After working as a Field Service Engineer for Roche and as a Pain Sales Representative for Medtronic, she received a Fulbright Scholarship and decided to pursue a Master’s in Biomedical Engineering at UF.
 She switched to the PhD after, and her research focuses on analyzing LFP signals from Tourette’s Patients implanted with deep brain stimulation devices.
-In her spare time, she likes traveling, painting, photography and hiking.
+In her spare time, she likes traveling, painting, photography, and roller derby.

 Natalie Geigel, PhD Student